deathcat05/CS385FinalProject/README.md

 ## Docker
 The Django application in this directory should be ignored, it's only for testing.

 ## To get everything started at once
 `source install.sh`

 ## Authentication
+Uses token bases authentication<br>
-The key you are returned from `/account/register` and `/account/login` is your Authorization Token<br>
+The key or token you are returned from `/account/register` and `/account/login` is your Authorization Token<br>
 Insert it into your header as:<br>
 `Authorization:Token <token>`<br>